 I See Beauty Everywhere, and in Places You May Not

-I tend to chase after beauty to a fault.
+It’s not all bad — there are many good parts of being highly sensitive, too.
+For one, I chase after beauty to a fault.
 Remember, I’m the type of person who crawls underneath a yellow azalea bush and marvels at the brightest shade of yellow.

-Similarly, I often embrace moving music (Ray LaMontagne, anyone?) and deeply thoughtful novels, like East of Eden.
+Similarly, I embrace moving music (Ray LaMontagne, anyone?) and deeply thoughtful novels, like East of Eden.

 When I feel sapped by the mundane, I may daydream or imagine how things could be different and more positive.
 In my mind, I’ve built worlds of quiet acceptance, subtlety, and emotional depth to be and stay happy.

-Creativity and expression also tend to alleviate feelings of mundanity and bring me back down to earth.
-Writing, drawing, painting, or even just rearranging furniture also help me look beyond my everyday circumstances.
-Dancing’s good, too (by myself, of course).
+Creativity and artistic expression also alleviate my feelings of mundanity and bring me back down to earth (in a good way).
+Writing, drawing, painting, or even just rearranging the furniture help me look beyond my everyday circumstances.
+Dancing’s good, too (by myself, of course — remember, I’m an introvert).

 I Embrace My Weird Side, Too

-Others often tagged me as “shy,” “different,” or “quiet.”
-As a kid, words like that bothered me.
+Because I’m both an introvert and a highly sensitive person, growing up, the people in my life often didn’t understand me.
+Others tagged me as “shy,” “different,” or “quiet.”
+As a kid, words like that really bothered me, because they implied that something was “wrong” with me.

-If I’m being honest, those words still bother me.
-Contrary to what people may think, I actually do care what others think about me, even though I now respond to comments about my weirdness with a simple smile or shrug.
+If I’m being honest, those words still bother me today as an adult.
+Contrary to what people may think, I actually do care what others think about me, even though I now respond to comments about my “weirdness” with a simple smile or shrug.

-I still feel a push to be part of the crowd, to be accepted.
-Simultaneously, I feel a pull away from the norm and want to embrace my seemingly strange traits, like sitting alone at a party or awkwardly spacing out in the middle of a work meeting (since, as an HSP, I’d rather have time to think about the issue at hand before spontaneously speaking about it in a meeting).
+Despite my solitary nature, I still feel a push to be part of the crowd, to be accepted by others.
+Simultaneously, I feel a pull away from the norm and want to embrace my seemingly strange traits, like sitting alone at a party or awkwardly spacing out in the middle of a work meeting (since, as an introvert, I’d rather have time to think about the issue at hand before spontaneously speaking about it in a meeting).

-Balance tends to be just out of reach, so that I tip more toward solitude to recharge on a regular basis.
-Once I feel energized, I reemerge from my cocoon like a funky butterfly that maybe should have stayed inside a little longer.
+Many days, balance tends to be just out of reach, so that I tip more toward solitude to recharge on a regular basis.
+Once I feel energized, however, I reemerge from my cocoon like a funky butterfly that maybe should have stayed inside a little longer.

 Non-HSP introverts may be able to blend in and socialize after recharging alone prior to an engagement, even if the environment of the social situation is overstimulating with loud music, excessive talking, or competitive board games.
-But HSP introverts like me may still struggle to be present (as much as we may like to be).
+But HSP introverts like me may still struggle to be present (as much as we may want to be), because we’re very sensitive to our environment.

 If highly sensitive introverts feel stressed by the person next to them screaming across the room or by a raucous game of charades, there is no amount of recharging that can make that social situation feel comfortable for them.
-They will likely react like I would — by being really quiet, not responding to questions right away, or just slipping out early for no apparent reason.
+They will likely react as I do — by being really quiet, not responding to questions right away, or just slipping out early for no apparent reason.

 Regardless of this behavior being labeled as “weird,” it’s something I’ve accepted about myself as a highly sensitive person.
 The only person who has to accept it is me, nobody else.